I’ve worked for companies that don’t allow employees to work from home, companies that enthusiastically encourage it, and everything else in between.

 Clearly document and communicate your remote work policy with employees

 Make sure to clearly document your remote work policy to ensure complete transparency among your organization.
 Specify which roles are eligible, whether employees need to maintain a certain number of working hours, and how productivity and availability will be measured (if at all).

 Hold team-wide or all-hands meetings to explain the policy to employees and designate someone on your benefits or HR team as the remote work program manager who employees can come to with questions.
 Revisit your remote work policy at least once a year to keep up with trends and competitors.
 Provide training and resources for team managers so they’re prepared to answer questions and resolve conflicts within their team if confusion arises.

 If your team is making the switch to a flexible remote work policy, make sure to think about how your employees will communicate.
-Video conferencing software for conference calls can eliminate a lot of back and forth that would otherwise be prolonged via email or phone.
+Video conferencing softwares or conference call services can eliminate a lot of back and forth that would otherwise be prolonged via email or phone.
 Statistics show that 96% of remote workers report that video conferencing calls improve productivity.